get10101/10101.github.io/FAQ.md

 You will not be able to open positions covering your entire Lightning balance, as you will need to keep a reserve on your balance.

 Part of this reserve must remain in your channel to keep it open.
-Another part is also reserved so that an On-chain transaction can be published, enabling you to recover your funds in any worst-case scenario.
+Another part is also reserved so that on-chain transaction fees can be covered, enabling you to recover your funds in any worst-case scenario.

 ### I can no longer see my funds on my lightning balance